patching...

 The city's "sharply worded response filed in Cook County Circuit Court Feb.
 3, said the Wisconsin-based company’s attempt 'to characterize the city as a villain' that has concocted 'a grand and elaborate scheme' against Veolia 'couldn’t be farther from the truth,'" the article said.

-This summer, the city fined the company for strong odors emanating from its transfer station.
-Upset neighbors have been vocal about wanting the company to leave the city and staged a protest in August in opposition to a proposed expansion.
+This summer, for strong odors emanating from its transfer station.
+Upset neighbors have been vocal about wanting the company to leave the city and in opposition to a proposed expansion.

 Stay up to date on all the latest Evanston news by liking our Facebook page.